Michael Houser: Equipment

-Houser played a discontinued Fender Telecaster Deluxe Plus.
-This guitar is a Telecaster body with Stratocaster hardware.
+Houser played a discontinued Fender Telecaster Plus Deluxe, a Telecaster with a humbucker replacing the single coil in the bridge pickup position.
 Houser purchased his first Telecaster Deluxe Plus second hand in 1991.
 A guitar lasted him about five years, needing to be replaced "'cause [he] sweated into [them] so much".
 Fender made two custom-remake replacements with his preferred discontinued Firestorm finish.
 Houser claimed of the three guitars, "they're as close as modern science can get".

 These guitars had Lace Sensor pickups (a Blue at the neck, and a dual Red at the bridge with a mini switch to split them), a Strat-style tremolo behind the metal place surrounding the bridge pickups, and a roller nut.
 Houser didn’t like to use a whammy bar, preferring to pull up on the tail of the bridge instead.
 The mini switch is in between the volume and tone pots.
 This allows for a wider array of tones than a standard Telecaster.
 On most Telecasters, you can choose neck, bridge, or both pickups simultaneously.
 With the dual Reds in the bridge being splittable, you can choose neck, bridge dual, bridge single, or combinations of neck and dual bridge as well as neck and single bridge.

 Houser's signature sound was also due to his use of Soldano SLO-100 heads through a Mesa/Boogie Quarterback 2x12 Cabinet.
 He played medium gauge D'Addario strings.

 His effects included the Soldano Surf Box Spring Reverb / Tremolo / Vibrato unit, a Boss GE-7 Equalizer, the Ernie Ball 6166 Mono Volume Pedal, a TC Electronic TCF Chorus/Flanger and a Kendrick Model 1000 Tube Reverb.